Foreign body in alimentary tract

 One of the most common locations for a foreign body is the alimentary tract.
-It is possible for foreign bodies to enter the from the mouth, or from the rectum.
+It is possible for foreign bodies to enter the tract either from the mouth, or from the rectum.

 The objects most commonly swallowed by children are coins.
 Meat impaction, resulting in esophageal food bolus obstruction is more common in adults.
 Swallowed objects are more likely to lodge in the esophagus or stomach than in the pharynx or duodenum.

 Diagnosis

 If the person who swallowed the foreign body is doing well, usually an x-ray image will be taken which will show any metal objects, and this will be repeated a few days later to confirm that the object has passed all the way through the digestive system.
 Also it needs to be confirmed that the object is not stuck in the airways, in the bronchial tree.

 Treatment

 Most objects that are swallowed will, if they have passed the pharynx, pass all the way through the gastrointestinal tract unaided.
 However, sometimes an object becomes arrested (usually in the terminal ileum or the rectum) or a sharp object penetrates the bowel wall.
 If the foreign body causes problems like pain, vomiting or bleeding it must be removed.

 Swallowed batteries can be associated with additional damage, with mercury poisoning (from mercury batteries) and lead poisoning (from lead batteries) presenting important risks.

 While swallowed coins typically traverse the alimentary tract without further incident, care must be taken to monitor patients, as reaction of the metals in the coin with gastric acid and other digestive juices may produce various toxic compounds if the coin remains within the alimentary tract for a prolonged period of time.

 Endoscopic foreign body retrieval is the first-line treatment for removal of a foreign body from the alimentary tract.

 Glucagon has been used to treat esophageal foreign bodies, with the intent that it relaxes the smooth muscle of the lower esophageal spincter to allow the foreign body to pass into the stomach.
 However, evidence does not support a benefit of treatment with glucagon, and its use may result in side effects.